Describing the CTSC in a Grant Application

 Remember to get quotes for services in advance of submission

 The CTSC provides key services to investigators, trainees, and staff to facilitate clinical and translational research.
 Investigators who wish to include CTSC services and programs in their grant applications may use the following descriptive language.
 It is important to ensure that the costs of any services needed are obtained in advance of application for your research are included in the budget submitted.
-The best way to obtain the necessary information for submitted budgets and budget justifications are through an Application for Resource Use or you can contact individual program managers for additional information.
+The best way to obtain the necessary information for submitted budgets and budget justifications are through a Request for Services application or you can contact individual program managers for additional information.
 Investigators will need a Kerberos ID and provide some basic information in order to process the request.

 - UC Davis Clinical and Translational Science Center (CTSC)